Within This Page

 Operational expenses for energy, water, and other utilities are based on consumption, current rates, and price projections.
 Because energy, and to some extent water consumption, and building configuration and building envelope are interdependent, energy and water costs are usually assessed for the building as a whole rather than for individual building systems or components.

 Energy usage: Energy costs are often difficult to predict accurately in the design phase of a project.
 Assumptions must be made about use profiles, occupancy rates, and schedules, all of which impact energy consumption.
 At the initial design stage, data on the amount of energy consumption for a building can come from engineering analysis or from a computer program such as eQuest.
-EnergyPlus™ (DOE), DOE-2 and BLAST require more detailed input not usually available until later in the design process.
+EnergyPlus™ (DOE) and DOE-2 require more detailed input not usually available until later in the design process.
 Other software packages, such as the proprietary programs TRACE (Trane), ESPRE (EPRI), and HAP (Carrier) have been developed to assist in mechanical equipment selection and sizing and are often distributed by manufacturers.